 Point 1: China knowledge is now critical in some industries.
 But unnecessary in others.

 If you are in automotive, you simply have to understand China now.
 It doesn’t matter where you plan to live or work.
 China is the world’s auto biggest market by a long ways.
 Same for agriculture and most things related to mobile or consumer products.
 In these industries, China knowledge is now required and spending some time in China is a very good idea.
-I personally think it is very difficult to understand (or value) companies like Coca-Cola or GM without understanding the China market.
+How can you understand (or value) companies like Coca-Cola, Nestle or GM without understanding the China market.

-However, if you are going into American hospital operations or European real estate, you don’t really need to understand China.
+However, if you are going into American hospitals or European real estate, you don’t really need to understand China.
 You can work domestically or regionally your whole career and not really think about the world’s biggest population.
 Maybe you will have some clients from China but that’s about it.

 So with regards to studying and maybe working in China, I always tell my students to think industry first and geography second.
 The first will mostly determine the second.
 For example, if you are going to work in gaming, you are going to be in Las Vegas and Macau.
 If you are going into agriculture, you are going to be in the US and China (and other places).
 So try to answer the industry question first.